Arcachon: Geography

 At its southern entrance from the Atlantic Ocean, Arcachon Bay is crowned by Europe's largest sand dune, the Dune du Pilat, nearly 3 km long, 500 m wide, reaching 110 m in height, and moving inland at rate of 5 m a year.
-Arcachon is one of the largest towns within the Landes forest, alongside Arcachon, Dax, and Mont-de-Marsan.
+Arcachon is one of the largest towns within the Landes forest, alongside Dax and Mont-de-Marsan.
 The bay provides excellent conditions for growing oysters and around 175 hectares of the bay is dedicated to oyster farming.

 The city enjoys a mild climate thanks to the Gulf Stream, a warm and swift Atlantic ocean current originating from the gulf of Mexico.

 Transport

 The nearest airport is Bordeaux–Mérignac Airport.
 Arcachon station is daily served by the TER Nouvelle-Aquitaine trains from Bordeaux and also by the TGV Atlantique from Paris on weekends.
 Public transportation is operated by buses.
-Boat excursions around Arcachon Bay are provided for tourism, and boat shuttles offer transport to Cap ferret, Dune du palat, Le Canon, Le Moulleau, Andernos and Banc D'Arguin.
+Boat excursions around Arcachon Bay are provided for tourism, and boat shuttles offer transport to Cap Ferret, the Dune of Pilat, Le Canon, Le Moulleau, Andernos and Banc D'Arguin.